 See Kai Run brand is known for their flexible soles which support healthy movement for growing feet, and the vecro straps at the ankle and top are a great compromise between a boot that will stay on and a boot that allows for independence.

 I have a pair of Kamik Snoday boots for my toddler in our entry way right now.
-The ankle strap keeps them on the foot, and the cord at the top keeps snow form falling into the boot.
+The ankle strap keeps them on the foot, and the cord at the top keeps snow from falling into the boot.
+The water proof toe and sides on these boots makes them great for wet slushy snow.

-The cinching lace on these adorable toddler boots will allow for a conforming fit that holds during play, and yet avoids the problem of tying laces on the boots.
+The cinching lace on these adorable toddler winter boots will allow for a conforming fit that holds during play, and yet avoids the problem of tying laces on the boots.
+The boots get great reviews from parents for being both waterproof and warm.

-Once you find the right boots these tips may be helpful to enjoy snow play:
+Once you find the right winter boots these tips may be helpful to enjoy snow play:

 - Be sure to have some tall warm socks on hand to wear with the boots.